bcgov/aries-vcr/docs/IndyCat-REST-Services.md

-# OrgBook REST Services
+# Indy Catalyst Credential Registry REST Services

-OrgBook provides a [Swagger](https://swagger.io/) ([OpenAPI](https://www.openapis.org)) page that provides an interactive way to test out its available APIs.
-TheOrgBook's Swagger page is available in a local OrgBook install at [http://localhost:8080/api/](http://localhost:8080/api/), or (for example) in a stable test deployment at [https://test.orgbook.gov.bc.ca/api/](https://test.orgbook.gov.bc.ca/api/).
+The Credential Registry provides a [Swagger](https://swagger.io/) ([OpenAPI](https://www.openapis.org)) page that provides an interactive way to test out its available APIs.
+The Credential Registry's Swagger page is available in a local Indy Catalyst install at [http://localhost:8080/api/](http://localhost:8080/api/), or (for example) in a stable test deployment at [https://test.orgbook.gov.bc.ca/api/](https://test.orgbook.gov.bc.ca/api/).

 ## Organization Name Search